-On you click on this, it will ask you to put in an email.
+When you click on this, it will ask you to enter an email address.

 The issue with this, however, is that you can’t put in your personal email.
 And how Microsoft detects that is that it looks at the URL of the email.
 So, if you try putting in, for example, just a random email like firstname.lastname@example.org and click submit, it will give you an error saying that that’s a personal email address.

-So, if you do have an email that doesn’t entail the typical personal URL, such as Gmail or Outlook or Yahoo, then enter that one in.
-If you don’t have one, however, there is a really quick and easy workaround that I would suggest what you can do.
+So, if you do have an email that doesn’t entail the typical personal URL, such as Gmail or Outlook, or Yahoo, enter that one.
+If you don’t have one, however, there is a really quick and easy workaround that I would suggest you do.
 What I will do here is actually just open a new tab and go to a website called tempail.com.

 This website basically just generates random emails and inboxes.
 As you can see it has generated this random email for me.
 In this example, we’ll take this email (yours will be different, obviously), click it and it gets copied.
 And then, we could just use that and paste it in this text box over here.

-Now, the key thing here is that Microsoft believes that enayu has got a personal email address, so it’s a work email address.
+Now, the key thing here is that Microsoft believes that enayu is not a personal email address, so it’s a work email address.
 So then, if you click Submit, it goes through.

 Now again, I’ve stressed that if you do have a work email address, to use that instead is a lot better.
 But if you don’t, you could simply just go to your temp mail, copy the email over, and click Sign up that way as well.